Home › Blog › Who Owns the Context Window? - Series Overview

 If you build with agents: this is a field guide to a layer of your stack that is moving under your feet, written by someone who built on it before and after it moved.

-If you manage teams that build with agents: Parts 2, 4, and 6 are about money — where token spend actually goes, what governing it looks like, and why no vendor dashboard will show you the number you most need.
+If you manage teams that build with agents: Parts 2, 3, and 5 are about money — where token spend actually goes, what an independent benchmark says about saving it, and why no vendor dashboard will show you the number you most need.

-If you build developer tools: Part 5 is the uncomfortable one.
-Read it before your next roadmap review.
+If you build developer tools: Parts 3 and 4 are the uncomfortable ones.
+Read them before your next roadmap review.

 Forge is open source: the Claude Code plugin and forge-cli, built on the pi coding agent.
 New parts publish weekly.